Myriota/Flex-SDK/README.md

 ```

 > [!IMPORTANT]
-> You must update your `PATH` variable to to include the toolchain. i.e.
+> You must update your `PATH` variable to include the toolchain. i.e.
 > Add `export PATH="${PATH}:/opt/gcc-arm-13_2_1/bin"` to your `~/.profile` or
 > wherever you configure your environment variables for your given
 > shell.